mokiat/rally-mka/README.md

 0. Follow the steps listed in the [GLFW for Go](https://github.com/go-gl/glfw) project.
 0. Make sure you can run the [GLFW examples](https://github.com/go-gl/example) on your computer.
-0. Clone the project somewhere on your filesystem.
+0. Clone the project somewhere on your filesystem (make sure you have Git LFS installed).
     ```bash
     git clone https://github.com/mokiat/rally-mka
     cd rally-mka